mozilla-services/docs/source/sync/storageformat5.rst

 -------------------------

-The ```crypto/keys``` WBO is encrypted and verified just like any other WBO, except the Sync Key bundle is used instead of a bulk key bundle.
+The ```crypto/keys``` WBO is encrypted and verified just like any other WBO, except the Sync Key Bundle is used instead of a bulk key bundle.

 Format
 ------